jtorral/patroniTraining/README.md

 The file contains values we need to generate the patroni config files dynamically across all nodes.
 Otherwise, you would have to manually create each file individually.
 The patroniSetup.sh sources /pgha/config/patroniVars to read these settings

-### Run the setupPatroni.sh script
+### Run the setupPatroni script

 At this time we have done all the prework needed to run the script.

     /patroniSetup.sh
     Configuration loaded successfully from /pgha/config/patroniVars.

-The above command created the configuration file /pgha/config/patroni.yaml.
+The above command created the configuration file **/pgha/config/patroni.yaml**.
+Without the script, you would have to create the file from scratch and it can be a bit overwhelming especially in it's yaml format where even 1 space can cause issues.

-### The generated patroni.yaml file
+### The generated patroni config file

     namespace: pgha
     scope: pgha_patroni_cluster
     name: pgha2

     log:
       dir: /var/log/patroni
       filename: patroni.log
       level: INFO
       file_size: 26214400
       file_num: 4

     restapi:
         listen: 0.0.0.0:8008
         connect_address: pgha2:8008

     etcd3:
         hosts: pgha1:2379,pgha2:2379,pgha3:2379,pgha4:2379,pgha5:2379

     bootstrap:
         dcs:
             ttl: 30